freenas/freenas-docs/userguide/zfsprimer.rst

   vdev.
 While ZFS can create a vdev using disks of differing sizes, its capacity will be limited by the size of the smallest disk.

-If you are new to ZFS, the
+For those new to ZFS, the
 `Wikipedia entry on ZFS <https://en.wikipedia.org/wiki/Zfs>`_ provides an excellent starting point to learn more about its features.
-These resources are also useful to bookmark and refer to as needed:
+These resources are also useful for reference:

 * `FreeBSD ZFS Tuning Guide
   <https://wiki.FreeBSD.org/ZFSTuningGuide>`_